flextype/docs.flextype.org/site/entries/en/api/delivery/entry.md

     link: "[site_url]/en/api/"
 ---

-The Content Delivery API (CDA) is a read-only API for delivering content from Flextype to apps, websites and other media.
+The Content Delivery API (CDA) is a read-only API organized around Representational State Transfer (REST) for delivering content from Flextype to apps, websites and other media.
 Content is delivered as JSON data.

 ##### API's
 <ul>